We’re so glad you want to volunteer ! Here is some information to know before committing.

 Groups, friends, couples, families and individuals from all walks of life.
 You must be 18.
 No humanitarian experience necessary, the most important attributes of an OTGI volunteer are a positive attitude and strong work ethic.
 Volunteers need to be able to be flexible and work hard in a rapidly changing and sometimes stressful environment.

 Specific skills that we look for include medical training, construction/maintenance experience, food handling and cooking experience, and experience with children.
-Speaking Spanish is a huge advantage, but not required.
+Speaking English is required and Spanish skills are preferred.

 What will I do as an OTGI volunteer?